Skip to main content

 Packed dance floors are a sign of a great wedding reception.
 All great weddings start with great planning.
 Your timeline is like your night's foundation upon which we build everything else.
 Noteworthy DJs works with our clients and their wedding planners to ensure that the night's timeline flows smoothly from one event to another.
 Combining that with music-related input our clients share with us in advance, we are very well equipped to kick the party off in fine style.
 When the newlyweds are on the dance floor and having a great time, most everyone else tends to be there with them sharing in those moments.
 By taking requests, reading the crowd, interacting with everyone, and making sure our brides and grooms are happy, we keep things going until the very end of the night.

-Noteworthy DJ’s & Photo Booths
+-Noteworthy DJ's & Photo Booths

 I watch the body language of my guests.
 Even if they have not gotten on the floor, I watch their feet and their heads.
 Are they enjoying the music, and if so play more.
 If they are not, then look to change the beat.
 If I get the movement off of the floor, then it is just a matter of time before I get it on the floor.
 After 20+ years and doing over 1750 weddings, I pride myself in a wide variety of music that speaks to all of the guests.

-Mr. Music Karaoke & DJ Service
+-Mr. Music Karaoke & DJ Service

 Mr Music Karaoke